-As required by the Federal Transit Administration, we have established annual safety performance targets to help us measure the safety of our transit system.
-In addition to our overall safety objective, we will continue to track and trend leading and lagging indicators to ensure the success of our system, identify opportunities for improvement, and actively track and follow-up on voluntary hazard identification reports.
+As required by the Federal Transit Administration, Sound Transit establishes annual safety performance targets to help measure the safety of our transit system.
+In addition to our overall safety objective, ST continues to track and trend leading and lagging indicators to ensure the success of the system, identify opportunities for improvement, and actively track and address hazard identification reports.